Nagpur South Assembly constituency

 Nagpur South Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state, western India.
-It is one of the six assembly seats which make up Nagpur Lok Sabha seat.
+It is one of the six assembly seats which make up Nagpur Lok Sabha constituency.
 The Constituency Number is 53.
-This constituency is located in the Nagpur district.
-The delimitation of the constituency happened in 2008.
+This constituency is located in Nagpur district.
+The boundaries of the constituency were changed by the 2008 delimitation.
 It comprises parts of Nagpur Taluka, and Ward No. 9 to 11, 37 to 42, 73 to 78, 99 to 102 and 120 of Nagpur Municipal Corporation.